GeorgeWebDevCy/tcnapp-connector/readme.txt

 Activation seeds hidden products for the Blue, Gold, Platinum, and Black tiers (if missing) and keeps their pricing/categories synced with admin defaults.
 Use the **TCN Membership Level** drop-down on other products to link them to tiers manually.

 == Changelog ==
+= 0.3.5 =
+* Wire the plugin to the public GitHub repository via Plugin Update Checker so WordPress can discover releases automatically.

 = 0.3.4 =
 * Ensure membership product seeding only creates the Blue, Gold, Platinum, and Black tiers even when legacy options contain stray entries.